-Donations by individuals to charity or to community amateur sports clubs (CASCs) are tax free, so make sure you include all charitable donations in your return.
+Donations by individuals to charity or community amateur sports clubs (CASCs) attract tax relief, so make sure you include all charitable donations in your return.

-The tax goes to you or to the charity depending on whether you donate through Gift Aid; straight from your wages or pension through a Payroll Giving scheme; give land, property or shares; or donate in your will.
+The tax relief goes to you or the charity depending on whether you donate through Gift Aid; straight from your wages or pension through a Payroll Giving scheme; give land, property, or shares; or donate in your will.

 To qualify for tax relief, you must keep a record of your donations.

 You’ll usually have to pay the penalty if you file after the deadline or pay late.
 However, you can appeal against a penalty if you have a reasonable excuse.

 Expect a fine of £100 if your tax return is up to three months late or if you pay your tax bill late.
 You will have to pay more if it is later, and HMRC will charge interest on late payments.

 Charlie Walker says if you are doing your tax return and are concerned your online access to the HMRC website won’t be active in time to file before 31 January, all may not be lost – an accountant or tax adviser could be able to file your return for you via their special agent logins with HMRC.

 Nick Levine adds: “Filing late also increases the chances of HMRC taking a closer look at your return.
 So, complete the form as early as possible to avoid stress and a missed deadline.
 If you expect to miss a tax payment deadline, contact [HMRC] immediately.

 “You may be able to get more time to pay or to make ad hoc or monthly payments.
 Keep in mind that, as 31 January approaches, the online service gets busier as do tax advisers.”